Abdullah Mehsud: Return to the battlefield

-After his release, Mehsud immediately begin rebuilding his Pakistani Taliban (Tehrik-i-Taliban Pakistan/TTP) cadre.
+After his release, Mehsud immediately began rebuilding his Pakistani Taliban (Tehrik-i-Taliban Pakistan/TTP) cadre.
 He commanded a force of up to 5,000 Taliban fighters.
 He then began initiating attacks on coalition soldiers in Afghanistan.

 In Waziristan, Mehsud was believed to be behind the kidnapping of two Chinese engineers from the building of the Gomal Zam Dam, which left one hostage dead during a botched rescue attempt.
 He was also alleged to have been behind an attack on Pakistan's Interior Minister Aftab Ahmad Sherpao that killed 31 people.

 In March 2005, a Department of Defense document claimed:

 In 2005, Pakistani President Pervez Musharraf announced that Mehsud had been killed by ISI forces, only to later retract the statement.

 Mehsud was one of the first three former Guantanamo captives the Bush Presidency reported had returned to the battlefield.
 As of July 2007, spokesmen reported that over thirty captives had returned to the battlefield, or associated with terrorists, after their release.
 As of July 2007, the spokesmen had named seven of those individuals.